subair99/LLM_Zoomcamp_2024_Project/README.md

     ${URL}/question
 ```

-You will see something like the following in the response:
+The response will be similar to the massage below:

 ```json
 {